lowkahonn/Simple-Machine-Learning-Web-App/README.md

 This app will create a .csv file for the first time the server is started, and it will store every pieces of data in data.csv each time it receives a JSON data.

-Steps to run the python app
+Steps to run the python app:

 Step 1.
 Start the server with command: nohup python3 -m ml_service &
 Remarks: Run the app outside the ml_service folder